KOZL-TV: Charles Woods ownership and loss of ABC affiliation

 In February 1985, Meyer agreed to sell KMTC to Charles Woods, who owned three other TV stations, for $21 million.
 Woods assumed control in June and named Deborah Corbett, his daughter, station manager.
 Woods expressed hope that by enlarging the staff to a level similar to his other stations, channel 27 could improve its news ratings.
 After taking ownership, Woods filed to the FCC for the call sign KDEB-TV, in honor of Corbett.
 The station instituted its first-ever weekend late evening newscasts in February 1986.

 The deal included the affiliation contract with ABC, a three-year pact that expired July 3, 1986.
 Woods told the media at a news conference when he assumed control, "They should send us the normal notice a few months ahead of time.
 Cancellation of a network affiliation is almost unheard of."
 However, ABC was also entertaining a proposal from KSPR for the affiliation and invited KDEB to pitch the network on why it should not change stations.
 On April 3, 1986, ABC announced it was switching its affiliation in Springfield to KSPR by the end of the year.
 The news stunned Corbett and former owner Ken Meyer.
 ABC senior vice president of affiliate relations George Newi commented, "[W]e feel strongly that the resources and management that [KSPR owner] Lorimar-Telepictures has brought to KSPR will be more beneficial to the long-term growth and success of the ABC Television Network."
 As a result of losing the network affiliation, KDEB disbanded its news department on July 25.
-The change occurred on October 5, though KDEB had already dropped some ABC programs, which KSPR began airing.
+After ABC announced the switch, KDEB dropped some of ABC's lower-rated programs, which KSPR began airing.
+The remainder of ABC's schedule moved from KDEB to KSPR on October 5.

 In response, Woods sued Lorimar-Telepictures seeking $109 million in damages, claiming that KSPR had overrepresented its improvements and financial capacity to the network while misrepresenting KSPR's finances and management, and sued Capital Cities/ABC for the same amount, claiming that ABC had represented its decision would be based on improvements in ratings and facilities, not the financial wherewithal of ownership.
 The Capital Cities/ABC case proceeded to a jury trial in 1988.
 The jury granted Woods $3.5 million in damages—far less than the firm had been seeking.
 A month later, federal judge Russell Gentry Clark overturned the verdict, finding that the jury had erred in its decision and that the evidence so strongly favored ABC that the judgment should favor it.